kapilsarkar/FSJS2.0/readme.md

-# THIS WHOLE REPOSITORY IS ABOUT ALL THE CLASS FILES, PROJECTS,ASSIGNMENTS,ARTICLES OF FULL STACK JAVASCRIPT 2.0
+# THIS WHOLE REPOSITORY IS ABOUT ALL THE PROJECTS,ASSIGNMENTS,ARTICLES OF FULL STACK JAVASCRIPT 2.0

 ![ART](https://img.shields.io/badge/ARTICLES-WRITTEN-red)